lolasaf/lolasaf/README.md

 🔭 [42 Berlin](https://42berlin.de/) student

+👩🏻‍🎓 BE in Mechanical Engineering - American University of Beirut

 ⚡ Aspiring Entrepreneur looking for help with a fintech [project](https://www.tapp.ae/)

 📫 Message me on [my Linkedin](https://www.linkedin.com/in/walaaelsafadi/)